chuls-hops/AZ-204KO-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

         name = name ?? data?.name;

         string responseMessage = string.IsNullOrEmpty(name)
-            ? "이 HTTP 트리거 함수가 성공적으로 실행되었습니다. 개인화된 응답을 위해 쿼리 문자열 또는 요청 본문에 이름을 전달합니다."
+            ?
+"This HTTP triggered function executed successfully.
+Pass a name in the query string or in the request body for a personalized response."
                     : $"Hello, {name}.
 This HTTP triggered function executed successfully.";

-                return new OkObjectResult(responseMessage):
+                return new OkObjectResult(responseMessage);
     }
     ```